 Have we talked before?
 No, I didn’t think so.
 So please don’t send Zehno your RFP.
 Really.
 We don’t want it.

-Blind requests for proposals (usually from state institutions) have been raining down on us over the last two weeks.
+Blind requests for proposals (usually from state institutions) have been raining down on us.
 Most are a BFWT (Big F’ing Waste of Time, if you’ll excuse my French — I am Cajun, you know).

 Please, people!
 Make it stop.

 What’s our preferred process if not the RFP?
 At Zehno, we like to do a thing called talking, which might lead to a recommended plan based on our insights about a potential client’s needs and staffing.

 - Our talk needs to be with the most important decision makers and stakeholders about the work.
 We talk about what your problems, your goals, what you need help with and what your budget is for getting there.
 We listen to your responses.
 Is this an opportunity where we can make a difference and add value?